Basic

 Facing the Facts -

-"Another principle for managing a successful program is to
+"Another principle for managing a successful program

 resist the natural human inclination to hope things will work